 A 2 stage construction of a brand new facility and major refurbishment works

-With time pressures around final planning layouts, and the early appointment of the builder during the finalisation of detailed design, this much needed new facility was successfully completed and opened in 2013.
+Despite time pressures around final planning layouts, and the early appointment of the builder during the finalisation of detailed design, TTW successfully delivered high quality documentation.

 Client: ACT Health

 Services: Structural, Façade